HonestArchivist/BCH-Subreddit/README.md

-## Archive for r/BTC: BCH Subreddit
+## Archive for R/BTC: BCH Subreddit
--  Disclaimer: It has been argued by BCH supporters that r/BTC is not exclusively a BCH subreddit.
-But, whereas the term "r/BTC community/subreddit" might be used.
-The term "BTC community/subreddit" would not be appropriate.
-This is because it would be strange for the "BCH communinity/subreddit" to refer to itself as the "BTC community/subreddit", despite using r/BTC as their subreddit.
+-  Disclaimer: It has been argued by BCH supporters that R/BTC is not exclusively a BCH subreddit.
+But, whereas the term "R/BTC community/subreddit" might be used.
+The term "BTC community/subreddit" would not be.
+This is because it would be strange for the "BCH communinity/subreddit" to refer to itself as the "BTC community/subreddit", despite using R/BTC as their subreddit.
 - [Bitcoin Cash: The People](https://read.cash/@Read.Cash/bitcoin-cash-the-people-66e43350)
 ### Screenshots
 - The initial folder [RBTC] is partial and incomplete as this project was not initiated until 20-06.